slatedocs/slate/source/index.md

 }
 ```

-> The response contains a JSON encoded message or error message.
+> The response contains a JSON encoded message or error message:

 ```code
 EXAMPLE SERVICE RESPONSE DATA